-Join the LEARN Network for a summer conversation series with education leaders to discuss a vision for an evidence-based education ecosystem.
-As part of this visioning, we’ll consider the entire ecosystem of actors, organizations, processes, and resources that work together to shape education.
+On August 5, the LEARN Network continued a summer conversation series with education leaders to discuss a vision for an evidence-based education ecosystem.
+As part of this visioning, team members, partners, and experts from across the country considered the entire ecosystem of actors, organizations, processes, and resources that work together to shape education, sharing important perspectives from the district, state, and national levels, and with varying expertise from edtech and AI to policy and instruction.

-Part 3, “Local Perspectives on Scaling Evidence Use,” features renowned experts Jerry White and Chris Jones for a discussion of the mindset, culture, staffing, and development needed to create an education system where the identification, use, and generation of evidence in teaching and learning is “business as usual.”
-Learn more about the conversation and the panelists below.
+Part 3, “Local Perspectives on Scaling Evidence Use,” featured renowned expert Chris Jones for a discussion of the mindset, culture, staffing, and development needed to create an education system where the identification, use, and generation of evidence in teaching and learning is “business as usual.”

 A conversation featuring local perspectives on designing an evidence-based education ecosystem.
-Panelists Jerry White and Chris Jones will discuss the mindset, culture, staffing, and development needed to create an education system where the identification, use, and generation of evidence in teaching and learning is “business as usual.”
+Panelist Chris Jones discussed the mindset, culture, staffing, and development needed to create an education system where the identification, use, and generation of evidence in teaching and learning is “business as usual.”

 Moderator